moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/pmdb_additional_data/_index.md

 - Consider designing another system that could house dependency source code
 - Consider alternative database storage systems that would allow us to easy add additional data types/metadata to be collected

-This proposal is many a RFC where we collectively should discuss how we may want to move forward with adding additional data to allow a central location for all dependency related metadata.
-Additionally, where applicable, it may be worth adding more systems that augment the PMDB.

 ## Design and implementation details

 ### Too much data